Mailu/Mailu/docs/reverse.rst

 .. note:: Please don’t forget to add ``TRAEFIK_DOMAIN=[...]`` TO YOUR ``.env``

-If your Traefik is configured to automatically request certificates from *letsencrypt*, then you’ll have a certificate for ``mail.your.doma.in`` now.
-However, ``mail.your.doma.in`` might only be the location where you want the Mailu web-interfaces to live — your mail should be sent/received from ``your.doma.in``, and this is the ``DOMAIN`` in your ``.env``?
+If your Traefik is configured to automatically request certificates from *letsencrypt*, then you’ll have a certificate for ``mail.your.example.com`` now.
+However, ``mail.your.example.com`` might only be the location where you want the Mailu web-interfaces to live — your mail should be sent/received from ``your.example.com``, and this is the ``DOMAIN`` in your ``.env``?
 To support that use-case, Traefik can request ``SANs`` for your domain.
 The configuration for this will depend on your Traefik version.